-Partial refund after a program begins
+Partial refund

-If you withdraw from a program after the program begins, you may be entitled to a refund of fees paid for the program, depending on how much of the program a
+If you withdraw from a program after the program begins, you may be entitled to a refund of fees paid for the program, depending on how much of the program a career college has delivered.

-In most cases, the career college can keep 20% of the program fees up to \$500, plus the fees for the portion of the program delivered.
+In most cases, the career college can keep the service fee plus the fees for the portion of the program delivered.

-However, if the career college cancels the contract for the program because you do not attend the first 14 days, the career college can only keep 20% of the program fees up to \$500.
+However, if the career college cancels the contract for the program because you did not attend the first 14 days, the career college can only keep the service fee.